 Your Facebook or Twitter privacy controls have settings that determine whether others, including the Outlook people pane, can find your public Facebook or Twitter account by searching with your email address on file with those services.
 For information on how to change your Facebook or Twitter setting, see the help page for Facebook and here for Twitter.
 It might take a day or two for Outlook to reflect a new Facebook or Twitter setting.

-If you want to see more information from people you know, connect your Facebook or Twitter account to Outlook.com to see the Facebook or Twitter name, profile picture, and latest updates from friends or Tweets of people you follow, right from your inbox.
+If you want to see more information from people you know, connect your Facebook or Twitter account to Outlook.com to see the Facebook or Twitter name, profile picture and latest updates from friends or Tweets of people you follow, straight from your inbox.
 You can easily connect by going to profile.live.com/services.

 Outlook might suggest you join Facebook or Twitter if it can't find you on those services.
 If you're already on Facebook or Twitter and would like to see information from those services, go to profile.live.com/services to connect your Facebook or Twitter account to Outlook.